LEARNAcademy/syllabus/rails/fullstack.md

 - Can see all the title and content for one blog post on a page
 - Can navigate back from the show page to the landing page

-**Story 3: In order to interact with the blog post application, as a user of the application, I need to see a form where I can fill out information for a new blog post.**
+**Story 3**: In order to interact with the blog post application, as a user of the application, I need to see a form where I can fill out information for a new blog post.

-**Branch:** blog-new
+**Branch**: blog-new

 **Acceptance Criteria**